iceicepei/Partnet_data/README.md

 ##### F. the models folder & the obbs folder
 The models folder stores models in .obj form.
 The obbs folder stores the corresponding obb files for each model.

+### Accessing to the dataset
+You could get the dataset [Here](https://www.dropbox.com/sh/um1li37bnbkpuck/AAAaCAuXWaY050E7W5b42XT1a?dl=0).